 But there may be important health benefits, too.
-Research suggests that sensitive, responsive parenting can protect children from chronic disease, premature aging, and toxic stress.
+Research suggests that sensitive, responsive parenting can protect children from chronic disease and toxic stress.

-Can parents protect kids from the physiological effects of stress?
+Can parents protect kids from the effects of toxic stress and inflammation?

 In addition, by teaching their kids how to regulate their own emotions, parents help children develop effective self-soothing mechanisms.
 Kids learn how to cope, even when their caregivers aren’t around.